prescience-data/dark-knowledge/README.md

 - [ ] Add url linking to contents
 - [ ] Add to top picks
 - [ ] Add author names to contents
+- [ ] Upload notes into new dir for crammers